Arboreal Angler Collection

 Mack-A-Tack

 The Mack-A-Tack is of the sea and krill variety.
-This irresistible lure is best used near floating driftwood where Pacific Mackerel are known for using the shadows of the wood to catch plankton.
+This irresistible lure is best used near floating driftwood where Mackerel are known for using the shadows of the wood to catch plankton.
 This lure is best for catching tuna, a predatory fish known to lurk around wood adrift at sea.